What is an abdominal ultrasound?

 Read the form carefully and ask questions if anything is not clear.

-provider will give you instructions if needed.
+healthcare provider will give you instructions if needed.

 - Although the gel applied to the skin during the procedure does not stain clothing,